-SEA/SA Topic Sustainability Appraisal Objective Decision making (Appraisal) questions Decision making criteria access to affordable, decent and appropria decent and appropriate housing that meets their Will it support the range of housing types and sizes, including affordable to meet the needs of all sectors in the community?
+SEA/SA Topic Sustainability Appraisal Objective Decision making (Appraisal) questions Decision making criteria 16.
+Ensure all groups have access to affordable, decent and appropriate housing that meets their needs.
+Will it support the range of housing types and sizes, including affordable to meet the needs of all sectors in the community?
 Is it an allocation for housing? (y=+, n=o) Will it reduce the number of unfit homes?
 Will it involve the redevelopment of unfit homes?
 Will it reduce housing need?
 Is the allocation proposal for housing? (y=+, n=o) Will it meet the needs of the travelling community?
 Is the allocation for a gypsy and traveller site?
-Economic Activity , Will it increase vitality of existing town centres?
+Economic Activity 17.
+Increase the vitality and viability of existing town centres.
+18. Help people gain access to satisfying work appropriate to their skills, potential and place of residence.
+Will it increase vitality of existing town centres?
 Is it in the town centre? (y=+, n=-) Will it increase viability of existing town centres?
 Is it in the town centre? (retail and leisure allocations only) (y=+, n=-) Will it provide for the needs of the local community?
 What Will it support and improve education?
 Is the allocation for an educational establishment? (y=+, n=-) Will it encourage employment and reduce employment overall?
 Is the allocation proposal for employment land ? (y=+, n=o) Will it improve access to employment?
 Is the site within 800m or 30 minute public transport time of residential areas? (for residential and employment Will it improve access to employment by Is the site within 800m or 30 minute public transport time of residential areas? (for residential and employment use allocations only) (y=+, n=-)